danielsogl/awesome-cordova-plugins/DEVELOPER.md

 gulp plugin:create -m -n PluginName
 ```

+Running the command above will create a new directory `src/@ionic-native/plugins/plugin-name/` with a single file in there: `index.ts`.
+This file is where all the plugin definitions should be.

 Let's take a look at the existing plugin wrapper for Geolocation to see what goes into an Ionic Native plugin (comments have been removed for clarity):